Skip to content

 gs branch submit

-3. Follow the prompts on-screen to create the PR.
+3. Follow the prompts on-screen to create the CR.

-The new PR will now be stacked on top of the previous one: GitHub will show feat1 as the base branch for the PR.
+The new CR will now be stacked on top of the previous one: the remote will show feat1 as the base branch for the CR.

 Modify mid-stack

-Modify the feat1 branch and update the PR.
+Modify the feat1 branch and update the CR.

 1. Check out feat1.